 Figure 61.
-Reference source library editor window
+Passport of source editor window

 A passport of source file contains a list of radionuclides, their activity, uncertainly, as well as other parameters describing the source.

 Figure 61 shows an example of completion of the form in the Reference sources library editor window.